MULTI-ON/cookbook/README.md

 Enjoy our curated collection of examples and recipes for [MultiOn](https://www.multion.ai/api).
 Use these patterns to build your own Agentic applications.
 We're going to be shipping new examples weekly.
 Stay tuned!

+## 🌟 Features
+- 🚀 **Effortless Web Automation**: Navigate, scrape, and manipulate the web with ease.
+- 🤖 **AI Agents**: Build and deploy custom AI applications for complex tasks.
+- 🛠 **SDK Support**: Native Python and JavaScript SDKs available.
+- 💡 **Rich Ecosystem**: Seamlessly integrate with Crew AI, LangChain, LlamaIndex, and more.
+- 🌐 **Global Community**: Get support and collaborate with like-minded developers in our [Discord](https://discord.com/invite/multion).

 ## Prerequisites

 To make the most of the examples in this cookbook, you'll need an MultiOn account and API key (sign up [here](https://app.multion.ai)).